Zhixing1020/GPJSS-basicLGP-release/Readme_LGP.txt

 ### What is this repository for? ###

-* This is a package for algorithms for automatic rule design in Dynamic Job Shop Scheduling (DJSS) using Linear Genetic Programming (GP).
+* This is a package for algorithms for automatic rule design in Dynamic Job Shop Scheduling (DJSS) using Linear Genetic Programming (LGP).
 Written by Zhixing Huang.
 * The package is based on the Java ECJ package, which is available from https://cs.gmu.edu/~eclab/projects/ecj/.
 * Version 1.0.0